matloff/polyanNA/README.md

 *Case of categorical variables*

-But if one extends IVM to categorical variables, i.e. R factors,  the picture changes radically.
+To our knowledge, IVM is generally not applied to categorical variables, i.e. R factors.  the picture changes radically.

 Say we have a variable EyeColor, taking on values Brown, Blue, Hazel and Green, thus an R factor with these three levels.
 Then instead of trying